TruptiPendharkar/MiniProject_ISL/README.md

 use the Open Computer Vision(OpenCV) library.
 Firstly we captured around 7000 total images 200 for each 35 labels ISL.
 Then we divided the dataset in 80:20 percent ratio into training and testing data respectively.

+## 2. Image Preprocessing

+### Image Segmentation:

+The goal of Image segmentation is to remove background and noises or we can say simplify and/or change the representation of an image into something which is Region of Interest (ROI) and the only useful information in the image.
+Image segmentation is typically used to locate objects and boundaries (lines, curves, etc.) in images.

+Two Basic Steps for image segmentation performed are:

+1. Skin Masking
+2. Canny Edge Detection